zheminzhou/EToKi/README.md

 Outputs are:

-* sample_out.matrix.gz - a table of mutations in the alignment.
+* examples/sample_out.matrix.gz - a table of mutations in the alignment.
-* sample_out.labeled.nwk - phylogeny with labeled internal nodes.
+* examples/sample_out.labeled.nwk - phylogeny with labeled internal nodes.
-* sample_out.ancestral_states.gz - Ancestral states of internal nodes.
+* examples/sample_out.ancestral_states.gz - Ancestral states of internal nodes.
-* sample_out.mutations.gz - Occurences of mutations on different branches.
+* examples/sample_out.mutations.gz - Occurences of mutations on different branches.
-* sample_out.best.model.report - Estimated parameters for the recombinations.
+* examples/sample_out.best.model.report - Estimated parameters for the recombinations.
-* sample_out.recombination.region - Identified recombination regions.
+* examples/sample_out.recombination.region - Identified recombination regions.

 #### NOTE: New RecHMM identifies three categories of recombinations:
 1. External: Recombination with an external source.
 High SNP densities and low homoplasies.
 2. Internal: Recombination from an internal source.
 Normal SNP densities and high homoplasies.
 3. Mixed:    Repetitive imports from external sources to different branches of the tree.
 High SNP densities and high homoplasies.

+You can use legacy RecHMM by setting --task 0, which considers only external source.
 ### ....